docpile/MyDocpile/public.share.sample.readme.md

 Welcome to the example `README.md`.
 This file demonstrates all the formatting options supported by our custom Markdown parser, including standard syntax and our unique extensions.

+For a public share, you always have the option to **add a "readme.md" file to any shared folder or it's subfolders.** This file is a sample to show you the markdown options you have.
+There are some extensions to the regular markdown language.
+E.g. you can set a specified font color (which will be lightness-inverted in dark mode).

 ---

 ## 📝 Typography & Text Formatting